Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/economic_framework.md

 3. **Illustrative Examples**: Provide specific examples of how Cipher’s proposals would interact with current societal structures, demonstrating the practical implications of these economic models in real-world scenarios.

 4. **Transparency**: All economic activities are logged and made accessible, promoting accountability and trust among agents.
 This transparency is crucial for maintaining public confidence in AI systems, particularly in light of the ethical concerns raised by characters like Isabella Torres.
+By ensuring that all actions are documented, the framework fosters a culture of openness and encourages responsible behavior among AI entities.

 ### Implications for Character Dynamics
 Cipher's economic framework significantly influences the interpersonal dynamics between AI and human characters.
 Here are specific examples of how these innovations affect relationships, particularly with Isabella Torres and Marcus Reynolds: